Buying a House with no sewer connection

 Soils tests, site inspection and a septic permit from the Summit County Environmental Health Department are required before installing a Septic System and using good design and construction pays off in the long run with a low-to no-maintenance system with no monthly fees.

-To maintain a properly functioning Septic System, it is important to perform periodic inspections and maintenance.
-The Summit County Environmental Health Department recommends that you conduct annual inspections on your Septic System and periodically pump your tank.
+The Summit County Environmental Health Department recommends that you conduct annual inspections on your Septic System - open the tank, look around the leachfield, or call a county authorized inspector.
+But most importantly, your should periodically pump your tank.
+For this you call a licensed contractor.
+You can find both inspectors and maintenance contractors on the Environmental Health department's website.
 To decrease solids accumulation and prolong the time between pumping, avoid use of garbage disposal units as they can nearly double the solids accumulation in the tank.
 To protect and prolong the life of the absorption field, homeowners should take the following precautions:

 * Do not drive over the absorption field with cars, trucks or heavy equipment.